-- We utilise a wide range of training schemes via the industry training organisation's to continuously extend the skills of our staff, and ensure that they are up to date with professional and technical current practice.
-Performance reviews are undertaken for all management and staff on an annual basis. - We are committed to work together to ensure safe and sustainable working conditions for our employees.
-The company provides inoculations for employees and monitors hearing, eyesight, and lung functions to ensure we have a healthy staff. - Protective equipment is issued and required to be worn by all staff. - An employee assistance programme is in place to support our employees
+We utilise a wide range of training schemes via the industry training organisation's to continuously extend the skills of our staff, and ensure that they are up to date with professional and technical current practice.

+Performance reviews are undertaken for all management and staff on an annual basis.
+We are committed to work together to ensure safe and sustainable working conditions for our employees.

+An employee assistance programme is in place to support our employees.
-MEASURING OUR PERFORMANCE

-Employee safety and investment
+MEASURING OUR PERFORMANCE Employee safety and investment